Calm

 Alternative:

-Hopes and wishes are essential to moving forward and they must be accompanied by doing what’s necessary to make things happen.
+Hopes and wishes are essential to moving forward and must be accompanied by doing what’s necessary to make things happen.
 You have to take the actions that move you forward.
-Without taking action, you are dreamer without a plan.
+Without taking action, you are a dreamer without a plan.
 Be a dreamer with a plan.
 That’s where you can be assured something will happen that moves you closer to what you need and want.

 Alternative: